gh-cli-for-education/gh-education/docs/src/practicas/egg-oop-parser.md

 In version `2.20.1` of Nearley, the Error object has an attribute `token` than can be used to simplify the error  message.

 In the example below we make use of a RegExp to traverse the `message` attribute of the error and add to the message the expected tokens.
-You van see the pattern `A "." based on:` that for named tokens changes to `A EOF token based on:`
+In Nearley JS error message you can see many repetitions of the  `A "<something>" based on:` pattern that for named tokens changes to `A <something> token based on:`

 ```js
 function parseFromFile(origin) {